rajeshpillai/breakout-game/README.md

 TRIAL RUN
 =============
 In breakout.js set the following to true to execute the game in trial mode.
-In trial mode, the player doens't lose, even if the ball touches the groupd.
+In trial mode, the player doens't lose, even if the ball touches the ground.

 this.trialRun = false;